skyformat99/Generic-C-Map/README.md

 # Generic C Map

 ## Intro
 This project was an attempt to create a general hash table data structure that will allow mappings to and from any C datatype.
-In short with this library you get a truely generic map in C at the cost of a somewhat ugly API and headaches that come with a macro-only implimentation.
+In short with this library you get a truely generic map in C at the cost of a somewhat ugly API and headaches that come with a macro-only library.
 This library is a neat little experiment, but I would not reccomend it for any type of production code.

 ## Advantages/Disadvantages of the Library
 + Advantages